By Steve Belliveau

 Industrial robotic arm

 Industrial robotic arms provide programmable motion to pick-and-place a part at the desired location.
-The arms’ capabilities are robust and easily customizable, which include but are not limited to:
+The arms’ capabilities are robust and can easily be customized, which include but are not limited to:

 - Robotic arms are available in many styles, sizes and capabilities, providing simple linear motions to complex seven axis motions.